TECH Art Program

 An Idea Born

-Brenda Maxey, President/CEO of TECH, reached out to the TECH Board of Directors for assistance with our vision.
+Brenda Maxey, President/CEO of TECH at the time, reached out to the TECH Board of Directors for assistance with our vision.
 She had purchased a silk scarf by a person with disabilities from an organization called Opportunity Village in Las Vegas, Nevada, and wanted help figuring out how to make that opportunity available to the people TECH serves.
 The response from the board was overwhelmingly positive, and many spent hours doing research on the art of painting silk and setting dyes, leading us to experiment with the TECH participants in the Adult Life Skills (ALS) program.

 With the help of grant money and TECH funds, equipment was purchased, and we all learned together how to paint silk scarves and ties.
 We also added classes where basic art skills were taught and developed.
 Local artist, Julie Black, began volunteering her time each week, teaching classes on painting.
 This time of week quickly became known as “TECH Tuesday” to many of those on social media.
 People looked to see what was happening with the TECH clients.
 Our clients LOVED it!